 After clicking 'done' this is what question one looks like on the form:

 Step 4: You are now ready for making Question 2.
-You can add a question by clicking the upper left button, or edit an existing question by clicking the pencil.
+You can add a question by clicking button below your first question, or edit an existing question by clicking the pencil to the right of your question.
 You can see that I already added a second question using the 'checkboxes' type of question which can allow more than one response.

 You can add as many questions as you want.
 One SLP I know collaborates with a teacher and puts the entire repertoire of the objectives from a child's IEP on the form.
 It makes for a long form, so if you want a shorter one, limit yourself to one section (e.g. communication objectives).